sokno/gtm-template/README.md

 # SourceKnowledge tracking template
 This is an official SourceKnowledge tracking script template for google tag manager.

-# Details
-Provides options to add:
+It Provides options to add:
 * Account/Advertiser ID (required)
 * Product IDs
 * Order ID (required for sales confirmation)